indigoxela/field_collection/README.txt

 USING FIELD COLLECTION WITH ENTITY TRANSLATION
 -----------

-  * Field collection items must be selected as a translatable entity type at Admin -> Config -> Regional -> Entity Translation.
+  * Field Collection items must be selected as a translatable entity type at Admin -> Config -> Regional -> Entity Translation.

   * The common use case is to leave the field collection field untranslatable